yonkahlon/Zenject/README.md

 This all works great for each individual scene, but what if have dependencies that you wish to persist permanently across all scenes?
 In Zenject you can do this by adding installers to the global container.

+This works by first add a global composition root and then adding installers to it.

+defining a list of global installers using an asset in one of the Resources folders in your project.
+You can create an empty global composition root by selecting Edit -> Zenject -> Create Global Composition Root.
+After selecting this menu item you should see a new asset in the root level Resources folder called 'ZenjectGlobalCompositionRoot'.

+If you click on this it will display a property for the list of Installers in the same way that it does for the composition root object that is placed in each scene.
+The only difference in this case is that the installers you add here must exist in the project as prefabs and cannot exist in any specific scene.
+You can then directly reference those prefabs by dragging them into the Installers property of the global composition root.

+Then, when you start any scene, the CompositionRoot for the scene will call the global composition root to install the global bindings, before installing any scene specific bindings.
+If you load another scene from the first scene, the global composition root will not be called again and the bindings that it added previously will persist into the new scene.
+You can declare ITickable / IInitializable / IDisposable objects in your global installers in the same way you do for your scene installers with the result being IInitializable.Initialize is called only once across each play session and IDisposable.Dispose is only called once the application is fully stopped.

 ## <a id="nested-containers"></a>Nested Containers / FallbackProvider

-As mentioned above, it is possible to pass dependencies between scenes using `ZenUtil.LoadScene`, so this could allow you to pass the persistent dependencies from one scene to another.
-However, a better way might be to use nested containers instead.

-How that might work is to set up a static container singleton with its own container:

-    public class StaticContainerWrapper
-    {
-        static DiContainer Container;

-        static StaticContainerWrapper()
-        {
-            Container = new DiContainer();

-            Container.Bind<Foo>().ToSingle();
-            ... etc
-        }

-        public static DiContainer Container
-        {
-            get
-            {
-                return Container;
-            }
-        }
-    }

-Then in your installer for each scene you would just have to configure your scene-specific container to 'fall back' on using the static container:

-    public override void InstallBindings()
-    {
-        ...

-        Container.FallbackProvider = new DiContainerProvider(StaticContainerWrapper.Container);

-        ...
-    }

-Now, you can register global dependencies that you want to share across scenes using the static container, and use them as if they are defined in the container specific to each scene.

-This works because every DiContainer exposes a FallbackProvider property, which by default is null.
+Every DiContainer exposes a FallbackProvider property, which by default is null.
 In cases where the container is unable to resolve a dependency, the container will first try using the FallbackProvider before throwing a ZenjectResolveException.

+This allows for the ability to define nested sub-containers by executing the following:

+    Container.FallbackProvider = new DiContainerProvider(_nestedContainer);

+Nested sub-containers can be useful in some rare cases.
+For example, if you are creating a word processor it may be useful to have a sub-container for each tab that represents a separate document.
+Nested sub-containers is also the way that the Global Composition Root works under the hood.

-In this example, the fallback provider uses another container to retrieve the requested dependency, however there are other uses for it as well.
+There are other uses for FallbackProvider as well.

 For example, if you are writing test code and want to automatically auto-mock missing dependencies, you can do the following: